 Three quarters of an hour and a $900 bill later, we were anticlimactically released with nothing more pain killers and instructions to keep the foot elevated.
 It seems that big business also means big profits.
 Luckily for us, we didn’t have to pay for it; our travel insurance policy did.

 Making the Decision to Have Insurance…or Not

 Many travelers, especially those on the road for long periods of time or with limited funds, choose not to travel with medical insurance.
 Instead they decide to roll the dice and take the gamble that nothing will happen.
 And in many cases that is exactly what happens: nothing.
 Even if medical assistance is required, it often costs less in other countries, and in some cases a simple trip to the pharmacist will result in a free consultation and an inexpensive diagnosis and prescription on the spot.
+Pharmacists in many countries are often very proactive and knowledgeable, able to help with what ails you without directing you to a doctor pro forma.
 All the while, the travel insurance premiums sit in the traveler’s pocket and are enjoyed in other ways, or used to subsidize any necessary trips to the pharmacy.